French conquest of Vietnam: Southern Vietnam (1859–1862)

 De Genouilly decided to abandon Danang to sail south for Saigon and the prosperous lower Mekong provinces-–the rice basket of Vietnam.
 He assembled 2,000 troops and 14 warships and embarked for Saigon, destroyed several Vietnamese forts and coastal guns in Vung Tau, reaching the city on 17 February 1859.
-French troops took the citadel of Saigon and its war booty of grain, supplies, and ammunition after two days of fighting with ease.
+French troops took the citadel of Saigon and its war booty of grain, supplies, and ammunition with ease after two days of fighting.
 Siam decided not to help Vietnam.
 Meanwhile, in the north, a Catholic bishop named Tạ Văn Phụng proclaimed himself to be a Lê prince, revolted against the Nguyen rule, and asked the French to aid his rebellion.

-The French army had diverted most of its forces from Vietnam by 1860 to China against the massive Qing army, left only 800 Frenchmen and 100 Spanish facing against 10,000 Vietnamese led by Nguyen Tri Phuong, however, the hesitant Vietnamese made no move against the besieged and outnumbered Franco-Spanish forces.
-In February 1861, new French reinforcements of 3,500 troops and 70 warships led by General de Vassoigne arrived, broke through the Vietnamese line and captured the Ky Hoa citadel, six kilometers away from Saigon.
+The French army had diverted most of its forces from Vietnam by 1860 to China against the massive Qing army, leaving only 800 Frenchmen and 100 Spanish facing against 10,000 Vietnamese led by Nguyen Tri Phuong.
+However, the hesitant Vietnamese made no move against the besieged and outnumbered Franco-Spanish forces.
+In February 1861, new French reinforcements of 3,500 troops and 70 warships led by General de Vassoigne arrived, broke through the Vietnamese line, and captured the Ky Hoa citadel, six kilometers away from Saigon.
 French forces then took Bien Hoa, My Tho, and Dinh Tuong.
 Facing the French invasion and internal rebellion, Tự Đức chose to cede three Southern provinces to France in order to deal with the coinciding rebellion.
-In June 1862, the Treaty of Saigon was signed, resulted in Vietnam lost three rich Gia Dinh, My Tho, Bien Hoa provinces, and the Poulo Condore Island, allowed religious freedom and, along with paying war reparations of 4 million Mexican pesos to France.
+In June 1862, the Treaty of Saigon was signed, resulting in Vietnam losing three rich provinces, Gia Dinh, My Tho, Bien Hoa, and the Poulo Condore Island, and allowing religious freedom along with paying war reparations of 4 million Mexican pesos to France.

 Annexation of three southwestern provinces (1867)

-Embarrassed with the 1862 treaty as Vietnamese public viewed it as a national humiliation, Tự Đức sent an embassy led by Phan Thanh Giản–the governor of three southwest provinces–to France in 1863 to revise the treaty.
+Embarrassed with the 1862 treaty as the Vietnamese public viewed it as a national humiliation, Tự Đức sent an embassy led by Phan Thanh Giản–the governor of three southwest provinces–to France in 1863 to revise the treaty.
 The mission failed as Napoleon III did not accept the Annamite demands.
-In August 1863, king Norodom of Cambodia signed a protectorate treaty with France, ended the dual Siamese–Vietnamese suzerainty over the country.
+In August 1863, King Norodom of Cambodia signed a protectorate treaty with France, ending the dual Siamese–Vietnamese suzerainty over the country.

 In 1866, France convinced Tự Đức to hand over three remaining southwest provinces of Vĩnh Long, Hà Tiên, and Châu Đốc.
 The governor Phan Thanh Giản immediately resigned.
-Met with no resistance, in 1867 French troops under de la Grandière annexed the provinces with ease, and put them under control of French Cochinchina.
+Met with no resistance, in 1867, French troops under de la Grandière annexed the provinces with ease, and put them under the control of French Cochinchina.